-Art and Social Communities
+Art and Social Communities / long-term

 The Danish Arts Foundation and Arts Council Norway are working together on a research programme to stimulate research into the role of art in society, with particular emphasis on the public aspect of art, on different forms of social structures and the value and impact of art at the level of the individual and wider society.
 In announcing the availability of funding for research projects, the programme seeks to promote Nordic research collaboration and studies in view of the Nordic art scene.